Hi, I’m Katherine North.

 I am wildly in love with my amazing husband, who used to be a woman.
 If queer and transgender people make you queasy, I’m not the coach for you, dearheart.

-Together we have five kids, a dog, two snakes, and a minivan.
+Together we have five kids, two businesses, a monster puppy, and a minivan.
 Life is over-the-top chaotic sometimes, but it’s also full of joy and hilarity.
 I tell you what, going from solo-mom-of-one-in-a-green-city to married-mom-of-five-in-the-prairie-suburbs is a GREAT way to put your own life coaching skills to use.
 I’m walking my talk, growing bigger than I ever thought I could every damn day just like my clients and readers are.

 I detest all forms of exercise.
 I think reading should count.
 If you want to bore me to rage, please bring up sports.